Football: English public schools

-Public schools' dominance of sports in the UK began to wane after the Factory Act of 1850, which significantly increased the recreation time available to working class children.
+Public schools' dominance of sports in the UK began to wane after the Factory Act 1850, which significantly increased the recreation time available to working class children.
 Before 1850, many British children had to work six days a week, for more than twelve hours a day.
 From 1850, they could not work before 6 a.m.
-(7 a.m. in winter) or after 6 p.m. on weekdays (7 p.m. in winter); on Saturdays they had to cease work at 2 p.m.
+(7 a.m. in winter) or after 6 p.m. on weekdays (7 p.m. in winter); on Saturdays they had to cease work at 2 pm.
 These changes meant that working class children had more time for games, including various forms of football.